-At International Business Machines Corporation (IBM), strategic choices of top executives are focused on global expansion and increased outsourcing.
+International Business Machines Corporation (IBM) is among the world’s biggest technology companies.
+The company, nicknamed Big Blue, has one of the strongest brands in the computing technology industry, and is one of the biggest employers in the industry.
+At IBM, strategic choices of top executives are focused on global expansion and increased outsourcing, while focusing on business operations that have the highest profitability.
 In global expansion, the company aims to penetrate developing markets.
-For example, the firm outsources some of its material processing to China to take advantage of the low labor cost of Chinese workers.
-The company also outsources software development to India.
-Thus, IBM’s strategy is the combination of global expansion and increased outsourcing.
+Also, the company outsources its material processing and manufacturing to specialized companies to take advantage of cost-efficiencies.
+The company also “outsources” some of its software development to its India group.
+Thus, IBM’s strategy involves the combination of global expansion and increased outsourcing.
 This strategy is competitive.
 The lower production costs help optimize profit margins.
 Global expansion enables the company to have higher stability.
 These strategic choices contribute to the firm’s competitive advantages.

 - Gingerich, E. (2012).
 Smart Change in Strategy: IBM‘s Response to Challenging Times.
 The Journal of Values-Based Leadership, 4(1), 2.

 - Harreld, J. B., O’Reilly, C. A., & Tushman, M. L. (2007).
 Dynamic capabilities at IBM: Driving strategy into action.
 California Management Review, 49(4), 21.